Is Uranium Glass Safe to Facet?

 Vaseline Glass With a Gatorade Glow

 If you plan on faceting anything radioactive, I recommend you follow these safety precautions.
 The radioactivity and amount of uranium in uranium glass vary widely.
 I collect the stuff and have a plate from the 1930s that is too hot (45 millirems/hr) to ship by the PO or UPS.
 However, much of the material sold lately has only a fraction of a percent uranium and measures only slightly above background.
-I recently purchased a piece of uranium glass that doesn’t even measure a millirem/hour per gram.
+I recently purchased a piece that doesn't even measure a millirem/hour per gram.
 However, the glass is rich in lead oxide as well, so precautions do need to be taken.

 If you're uncomfortable with the material and the safety precautions, it would probably be best to keep your piece as a curio and not cut it.